Linda K. Kerber: Career

 Kerber joined the faculty at the University of Iowa in 1971, and is currently the May Brodbeck Professor in Liberal Arts & Sciences, and also lecturer in the College of Law.

 Kerber published her first book, Federalists in Dissent: Imagery and Ideology in Jeffersonian America, in 1970.
 One of the first historians to interpret the history of the early United through the lens of women's history, she published Women of the Republic: Intellect and Ideology in Revolutionary America in 1980.
 In this path breaking book, Kerber introduced the concept of "Republican Motherhood."

 In 1998, Kerber published No Constitutional Right to be Ladies: Women and the Obligations of Citizenship, a political history of women and the law that spans the history of the United States from the early Republic to the late twentieth century.
 She also published essays and books on the feminism and history and on women's intellectual history.

 From the beginning of her career, inspired by the women's movement, Kerber played an active role in enhancing the status of women in the historical profession.
 An early member of the Berkshire Conference of Women Historians, she began to attend meetings of the newly formed Coordinating Committee for Women in the Historical Profession.
+In 1969, she played an instrumental role in founding the West Coast History Association, now known as the Western Association of Women Historians.
 In the early 1970s, when the American Historical Association appointed a Committee on Women Historians to provide recommendations as to how to improve the professional positions of women, she was among its first members and also served as its chair.

 Kerber served as the president of the American Studies Association in 1988, the Organization of American Historians in 1996–97, and the American Historical Association in 2006.
 She was the Harold Vyvyan Harmsworth Visiting Professor of American History at Oxford University in 2006–2007, delivering the Harold Vyvyan Harmsworth Memorial Lecture at Oxford on November 16, 2006.

 She has received fellowships from, among others, the National Endowment for the Humanities three times, the National Humanities Center, the John Simon Guggenheim Memorial Foundation, and the Radcliffe Institute for Advanced Study.
 She is an elected member and serves on the Council of the American Philosophical Society, a fellow of the American Academy of Arts and Sciences, and a Fellow of the Rothermere American Institute, University of Oxford.
 Kerber serves on the international advisory board of the feminist academic journal Signs.